-In 2020, nearly a third of Wendy’s beef supply came from producers who have made a science-based commitment to at least a 20% reduction in the use of tylosin, the most common medically important antibiotic used in fed cattle.
+Since 2020, nearly a third of Wendy’s beef supply came from producers who made a science-based commitment to at least a 20% reduction in the use of the most common medically important antibiotic used in fed cattle.

-In 2016, Wendy’s announced its partnership with the U.S. Roundtable for Sustainable Beef and a commitment to advancing sustainability efforts throughout the U.S. beef value chain.
-By joining the Roundtable, Wendy's will also ensure it has an active voice in discussions about the environmental, social and economic sustainability of the U.S. beef industry.
+Wendy’s partners with the U.S. and Canadian Roundtables for Sustainable Beef and shares a commitment to advancing sustainability efforts throughout the U.S. beef value chain.
+By joining the Roundtable, Wendy's has ensured it will have an active voice in discussions about the environmental, social and economic sustainability of the U.S. beef industry.